nekomeowww/reproduction_recursive_generic_type_issue/README.md

 ### Issue 3: redeclared in this block

 - [when defining one of the type parameter of type `innerT` with union type](./minimum_repro/unstable_redeclare_issue/seperated_files)

+## How do I think?

+TL;DR: It behaves confusingly for users to understand what's going on.
+At least it jammed me for a while.
+And I think it should be fixed or addressed by the compiler or documentation.

+Even though I could understand the limitations of the current implementation for generics and the "should avoid" with recursive types, but still, I think this is a issue that either Golang team needs to decide whether the compiler or documentation should address when user attempts to do so or Golang team fixes such issue and turns it into the expected way.

+Especially it runs successfully without generating the needed assembly codes, and ran successfully when you change the package of `main_test.go` into `recursive_generic_type_issue_reproduction` without the `_test` suffix while developing.
+Imaging you as being a Golang developer, might only find out what has been wrong after you released the library without the `_test` test packages test included and caused the compiler issue and complains for all your users, as I stated out in [**disappeared** deadlock error when using generics **without** test package (`_test` suffix)](./minimum_repro/deadlock_issue/with_generics_without_test_package) case.

+## Workaround?

+Such unexpected behavior could be resolved by `GOEXPERIMENT=nounified` flag[^1] and it is rarely reported (or even nobody have mentioned so far and so detailed).

 [^1]: [cmd/compile: failed to compile some recursive generic type · Issue #54535 · golang/go](https://github.com/golang/go/issues/54535)